 - Choose an American Colony to learn more about

 - Chose a region of America to learn more about

 - Become an expert on one of the key individuals who had an impact during the American Revolution

 - Choose a battle in the American Revolution

 After researching their topic, students will be responsible for teaching the information to others in the class (movies, presentations, posters).
-Structured Topics are well suited for interest-based group projects.
-Once students decide what topic they would like to become an expert on, they can be grouped with other students interested in the same topic.
+Use Structured Topics for interest-based group projects.
+Once students decide what topic they want to become an expert on, group them with other students interested in the same topic.